oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 format](#MultipartBatchFormat) defined in this document or the JSON batch format defined in [OData-JSON](#ODataJSON).

+If the set of request headers of a batch request are valid the service MUST return a [`200 OK`](#ResponseCode200OK) HTTP response code to indicate that the batch request was accepted for processing, even if the processing is yet to be completed.
+The individual requests within the body of the batch request may be processed as soon as they are received, this enables clients to stream batch requests, and batch implementations to stream the results.

+If the service receives a batch request with an invalid set of headers it MUST return a [`4xx response code`](#ClientErrorResponses) and perform no further processing of the batch request.

 ### <a name="BatchRequestHeaders" href="#BatchRequestHeaders">11.7.1 Batch Request Headers</a>

 A batch request using the [multipart batch